xen2/SharpLang/docs/GettingStarted.md

 5. Download [SWIG](http://swig.org/download.html) and extract it in `<SharpLang>\tools\swig`.
 6. Run `<SharpLang>\deps\build_llvm_clang_vs2013.bat`.
 This will build LLVM and Clang both in RelWithDebInfo and Debug mode with VS2013.
 7. Run `<SharpLang>\build\GenerateProjects.bat`.
+8. Run `<SharpLang>\src\SharpLang.Runtime\BuildRuntime.bat`.
-8. Open `<SharpLang>\build\vs2013\SharpLang.sln`.
+9. Open `<SharpLang>\build\vs2013\SharpLang.sln`.
-9. Switch Active solution platform to *x86* in Build > Configuration Manager.
+10. Switch Active solution platform to *x86* in Build > Configuration Manager.
-10. Build and play with tests.
+11. Build and play with tests.
 [NUnit Test Adapter](http://visualstudiogallery.msdn.microsoft.com/6ab922d0-21c0-4f06-ab5f-4ecd1fe7175d) extension has to be installed in order to get test cases listed in *Test Explorer*.

 *Note: In default mode (Debug and RelWithDebInfo) the build artefacts require about 14 GB of disk space.*